erikarvstedt/smolting-nix-bitcoin-encrypted-zfs-guide/README.md

 ### Terminology

-* nix - a language
-* nix - a packaging system
+* Nix - a language and build system
-* nixOS - a linux distribution
+* NixOS - a Linux distribution
-* nix-bitcoin - packages and modules which turn a `nixOS` host into a bitcoin node
+* nix-bitcoin - packages and modules which turn a `NixOS` host into a bitcoin node

 ### Strategy

 Setting up a `nix-bitcoin` node is divided into two phases:

-1. Preparing host machine and installing the `nixOS` Linux distribution to it
+1. Preparing host machine and installing the `NixOS` Linux distribution to it
-2. Creating a `nix` deployment environment on a different machine, and then deploying the `nix-bitcoin` packages and modules to the `nixOS` host machine.
+2. Creating a `nix` deployment environment on a different machine, and then deploying the `nix-bitcoin` packages and modules to the `NixOS` host machine.
 Going forward, this machine will act as your terminal from which you will administrate your bitcoin node.

 ## 1. Preparation